-Shut-off valves (also called cut-out cocks) are used in the service and supply air-lines at the back of trailers used to tow other trailers.
-These valves permit closing the air-lines off when another trailer is not being towed.
+Shut-off valves (also called cut-out cocks) are used in the service and supply air lines at the back of trailers used to tow other trailers.
+These valves permit closing the airlines off when another trailer is not being towed.

 You must check that all shut-off valves are in the open position except the ones at the back of the last trailer, which must be closed.

-6.2.8 - Trailer Service, Parking and Emergency Brakes
+2005 Model Commercial Driver's License Manual 6.2.8 - Trailer Service, Parking andEmergency Brakes